ractivejs/ractivejs.github.io/docs/api/directives.md

 ## Text areas

-Data can be bound to text inputs via the non-standard `value` attribute.
+Data can be bound to text areas via the `value` directive.

 ```js
 Ractive({